pmndrs/react-three-fiber/readme.md

-  shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop orthographic = false          // Creates an orthographic camera if true pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)
+  shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop orthographic = false          // Creates an orthographic camera if true pixelRation = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)